-A compilation of warm-ups & vocal exercises of over 16 years of training.
-In particular, some of these exercises stem from study and guidance with previous voice teachers, others are very popular worldwide and others with choirs and voice teachers in Melbourne, Australia.
 The majority of exercises are in the soprano range (males sing down an octave).
-Please go only as high and low as comfortable, do not push.
+Go only as high and low as comfortable, do not push.
+The lowest note is G3 the highert is C6.
 Please note these exercise will not replace a teacher.

 Please note exercises are slowly added and improved over time.

 Fifth slides A3 - A5 Bpm 60 added 25 July 2020